How to Grow Big Gourmet Garlic!

 5) Take precautions based on your climate:

 Tips for Southern Growers: People in the South have special challenges.
-See our Southern Garlic Grower’s Guide for a whole page on growing garlic in the South.
+See our Southern Garlic Grower’s Guide for a guide on growing garlic in the South.

 You can grow all the hardneck varieties if they are protected during the winter.
 Thermadrone and other softnecks are the most ‘iffy’ in really cold climates.
 These varieties may have some cloves that don't survive the winter.
 We are noticing that Lorz Italian is a much more cold hardy softneck.

 6) Don’t forget to weed: